beeper/bridge-manager/README.md

    documentation.

-Note that the homeserver URL may change if the node your hungryserv is running dies.
+Note that the homeserver URL may change if the node your hungryserv is running on dies.
 In general, that shouldn't happen, but it's not impossible.

 If you want to get the registration again later, you can use `get` instead of `register`.
 Just re-running `register` is allowed too, but you need to provide